 Our curriculum at NHGS goes far beyond what is taught in lessons, for whilst we want students to achieve the very best examination results possible, we believe our curriculum goes beyond what is examinable.
 As a department we offer students extra curricular clubs in Photography and Art to invite students to develop their skills and knowledge further in these areas.
 Inspiration for such activities if sought from current exhibits, trends within the field and experimentation with advanced materials in an environment similar to a studio.
-We take students to both local and national art galleries to participate in workshops and exhibitions such as the Hepworth Gallery, The Manchester Museum, galleries in London and more recently Tate Liverpool.
-When possible we run workshops in school with visiting artists such as Amy Daniels and Jo Lee.
+We take students to both local and national art galleries to participate in workshops and exhibitions such as the Hepworth Gallery, The Manchester Museum, galleries in London and recently Tate Liverpool in which our students contributed to the Grid Project exhibition.
+We run workshops in school with visiting artists such as Amy Daniels and Jo Lee.
 Our students also curated the current exhibition at Calderdale Royal Hospital of NHGS work.
 During Activities week we run an animation workshop which has been well received by students.
 During the summer term we run high performing workshops for Years 7 to 9.
 At KS5 students are invited to participate in a life drawing course to develop their advanced drawing techniques and prepare them for higher education study in Art.